-I have a frequent and pleasant daydream in which the Virginia lottery board calls and says: "Congratulations!
+I have a frequent and pleasant daydream in which the Virginia lottery board calls and says, "Congratulations!
 You've won the highest jackpot ever!
-Mrs. Brokamp, would you like to take that in a lump sum or divided up over 30 years?"
+Would you like to take that in a lump sum or divided up over 30 years?"
 This is truly the stuff of fantasy, though, particularly because I don't buy lottery tickets.
 Much more realistic for my family is what to do in the face of too many important financial goals and too little money to fund them all.

 For example, we have:

 - The desire for an extra-large emergency fund.

 In addition, our 1994 Honda Civic and 2000 Dodge Caravan will someday go to the great junkyard in the sky, leaving us scrambling for replacements.
 And somewhere along the line, we'd like to take a trip to China when our youngest (who was adopted from Jiangsu province) is old enough to remember it.

 How does the average American family meet these kinds of goals?
 And which should take precedence if you can't contribute to them all?
 If you have similar questions and concerns, here's how you can set about prioritizing your goals.

 If you can accomplish only one of your goals, this is it.
 Saving at least $200 to $300 a month in a high-yield savings account would be a good first step.
 Your emergency fund should include enough money to pay for three to six months' worth of basic living expenses (rent or mortgage, utilities, medical bills, groceries, and the like).

 Don't let the large sum intimidate you into not saving; set a goal of having your emergency fund fully funded within three years.
 If your initial goal is to save $10,000, it'll take just $278 a month for 36 months to reach that milestone.